shadadu/hackathon_space_effector/README.md

-1. In the project root dir, run ./start.sh to boot up the docker containers: rosnet(bridge network), ros_master, astrobee_grasp, moveit start.sh brings up the stack and runs tests on the environment, and test that the servers can communicate via ROS and send messages.
+1. In the project root dir, run ./start.sh to boot up the docker containers: rosnet(bridge network), ros_master, astrobee_grasp, moveit start.sh brings up the stack and runs tests on the environment, and test that the servers can communicate via ROS and send and receive messages.
     It also runs diagnostic tests of the pose, intercept, and trajectory planners.
 2. Run ./stop.sh to stop the services and tear down the stack